Differences Between Curtains, Drapes, Shades, and Blinds

 • A cafe or tier curtain is a window treatment designed to hang from the middle of the window to the bottom of the window sill.
 These curtains are often unlined sheer or lightweight fabric.
 This style is popular on kitchen windows and doors with windows.

 • A valance curtain is a piece of fabric hung over a window.
-Valances are usually pleated or flat and are hung on a curtain rod.
-Valances are often used to add style and color and cover window treatment hardware.
-They are most usually combined with additional window treatments, such as longer curtain panels, drapes, shades, or blinds.
+Valances are usually pleated or flat and hang on a curtain rod.
+They are often used to add style and color and cover window treatment hardware.
+They usually combine with additional window treatments, such as longer curtain panels, drapes, shades, or blinds.

 • Curtain panels are long fabric pieces hanging from the curtain rod.
-Curtain panels can be sheer, opaque, or a mixture of both.
-There are many different and decorative ways to hang curtain panels: rod-on rings, grommets, or fabric covers, to name a few.
+They can be sheer, opaque, or a mixture of both.
+There are many different and decorative ways to hang curtain panels, such as rod-on rings, grommets, or fabric covers.

 Drapes